tox-dev/pipdeptree/README.rst

-      -h, --help            show this help message and exit -v, --version         show program's version number and exit -f, --freeze          Print names so as to write freeze files -a, --all             list all deps at top level -l, --local-only      If in a virtualenv that has global access do not show globally installed packages
+      -h, --help            show this help message and exit -v, --version         show program's version number and exit -f, --freeze          Print names so as to write freeze files --python PYTHON       Python to use to look for packages in it (default: where installed)
+      -a, --all             list all deps at top level -l, --local-only      If in a virtualenv that has global access do not show globally installed packages